microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 On your local machine, you can now start developing with the Ethereum blockchain.
 Blockchains use "smart contracts" to broker transactions.
 A smart contract is essentially a program that runs on blockchain transaction nodes.
 Ethereum developers often use [Truffle](http://truffleframework.com/), a popular framework that helps automate many of the processes used in developing smart contracts.
 In this exercise, you will set up a development environment and deploy some smart contracts to the blockchain with Truffle.

-1. On your local machine, install Node.js.
-You can download an installer for your platform from Node's website [here](https://nodejs.org/en/download/).
-Minimally, you'll need Node.JS version 6.
+1. If Node.js isn't installed on your system, go to https://nodejs.org and install the latest LTS version for your operating system.

+	> If you aren't sure whether Node.js is installed, open a Command Prompt or terminal window and type **node -v**.
+If you don't see a Node.js version number, then Node.js isn't installed.
+If a version of Node.js older than 6.0 is installed, it is highly recommend that you download and install the latest version.

 1. On Mac or Linux, open a terminal.
-On Windows, open Powershell ISE.
+On Windows, open a PowerShell window.

-1. Create a directory called truffle.
+1. In the terminal or PowerShell window, navigate to the directory you would like to use as a project directory.
+Then use the following command to create a directory named "truffle:"

 	```
 	mkdir truffle
 	```

-1. Change to that directory.
+1. Now change to the "truffle" directory:

 	```
 	cd truffle
 	```

-1. Install Truffle.
+1. Use the following command to install Truffle:

 	```
 	npm install -g truffle
 	```

 1. Smart contracts for Ethereum networks are written in a language called Solidity.
-We'll talk about this later but we'll install the Solidity compiler now.
+Use the following command to install the Solidity compiler:

 	```
 	npm install -g solc
 	```

-1. Initialize the project with Truffle.
-This will download a few Solidity scripts and install them and create a scaffolding in the truffle folder you created.
+1. Use the following command to initialize a Truffle project.
+This will download a few Solidity scripts and install them, and create a scaffolding in the "truffle" folder.

 	```
 	truffle init
 	```

-1. Now, edit the **truffle.js** in the truffle folder.
-Get the Ethereum RPC Endpoint like you did in **Step 10** for **Setting up a Wallet**.
-Paste the endpoint over localhost in the truffle.js and remove the :8545 from the end of the line and the http:// from the front of the line.
-You should only have the domain portion.
-Your **truffle.js** should look like the following:
+1. Use your favorite text or program editor to open the file named **truffle.js** in the "truffle" folder.
+Copy the Ethereum RPC endpoint to the clipboard as you did in Exercise 2, Step 11.
+Replace "localhost" on line 4 of **truffle.js** with the URL on the clipboard, and remove the leading "http://" and the trailing ":8545," as shown below.
+Then save the modified file.

 	```javascript
 	module.exports = {